Tell It To My X

 My colleague‘S words reminded me that I’ve always been enough, even when I couldn’t see it myself.
 And that’s the version of me I’m holding onto as I move forward, stronger and more resilient than ever before.
 I’ve learned that my worth doesn’t depend on anyone else’s perception of me, and I don’t need someone else to come back into my life to tell me that I’m great.

 So when people tell me I’m great, I’ll smile, and I’ll believe it.
-And if anyone still questions my value, my only response will be: Tell it to my ex.
+And I Will keep responding with this “Tell it to my X!”.